WazzaMo/kondensor/README.md

 and how security and access policies can and should be specified for their web services.

+### cfgen

+A tool that exercises and demonstrates the *kondensor.cfgenlib* library.
+In development.

 ## Libraries in this mono-repo